Devil’s Food Bundt Cake

-I think this is my new favorite cake pan, which never fails to get complimented on.
-And I also think a bundt pan is a great way to display cake when you want to keep it simple.
+This is my new favorite cake pan, and I never fail to get compliments on it.
+A bundt pan is also a great way to display cake when you want to keep it simple.

 Ingredients and substitutes